 Chichen Itza – 1 Night

-Although there isn’t much in the actual town of Chichen Itza, I still recommend staying the night.
+Although there isn’t much around and in the nearby town (Piste) of Chichen Itza, I still recommend staying the night.
 We were advised to do this and I’m glad we did.
 It means you can get up super early and get to the temples before they open – and be the first in.
 Chichen Itza is one of, if not the most popular tourist attraction in Mexico and it gets busy.
 Arriving early you can explore some of the temples without other people and really feel the spirituality of the place (and of course get photos without hundreds of people in them!).

 Chichen Itza to Izamal – 70km / 1 hour 6 minutes